ideacrew/multidapter/README.md

 # Multidapter

-The Multidapter gem's purpose is to simplify the task of connecting and exchanging data between systems by providing a single, uniform interface for developers to access and use various network protcols.
+The Multidapter gem's purpose is to simplify the task of connecting and exchanging data between systems by providing a single, uniform interface for developers to access and use various network protocols.
 Multidapter's structure is based on the [AsyncAPI specification 2.0.0](https://www.asyncapi.com/docs/specifications/2.0.0/) and it uses a consistent command/event pattern for managing servers, connections and message exchange.
 Using configuration options, applications can quickly and securely access network endpoints and establish communications between services.

 ## Installation